BS 7671:2018+A4:2026

 The Landlord’s Duty When Observations Are Raised

 Under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, landlords have specific legal obligations when an EICR raises observations.
-Understanding these obligations is important for both inspectors (who need to communicate them to landlords) and landlords (who need to act on them).
+These sit alongside BS 7671, not inside it — the duty is set by the regulations, not by the observation code.

-When the EICR identifies observations requiring urgent action (any C1, C2, or FI code), the landlord must ensure that investigative or remedial work is completed within 28 days of the inspection date, or within any shorter period specified by the inspector on the report.
-For C1 (Danger Present) observations, inspectors often specify a shorter period — in some cases, immediate action is required before the premises can be safely occupied.
+Where the report indicates that further investigative or remedial work is necessary — which covers C1, C2 and FI observations — the landlord must ensure that work is carried out within 28 days of the inspection, or within any shorter period specified by the inspector on the report.
+For C1 observations inspectors often specify a shorter period; in some cases the danger must be removed before the premises can be safely occupied at all.

-After the remedial work is completed, the landlord must obtain written confirmation from a qualified person that the work has been done to a satisfactory standard.
-This confirmation must be provided to the local housing authority within 28 days of the remedial work being completed if requested.
-The landlord must also supply a copy of the report (and any confirmation of remedial work) to the tenants within 28 days.
+After the work is completed, the landlord must obtain written confirmation from a qualified person that it has been done to a satisfactory standard, and supply that confirmation together with a copy of the report to the tenants and the local housing authority.
+A copy of the report itself must reach existing tenants within 28 days of the inspection.

-Failure to comply with these requirements can result in local authority enforcement action, including civil penalties of up to 30,000 pounds per breach, remedial action notices requiring specific work to be carried out, and in extreme cases, the local authority may arrange for the work to be done and recover costs from the landlord.
-These are significant consequences, and inspectors should ensure landlords understand their obligations when handing over an Unsatisfactory EICR.
+Failure to comply can result in local authority enforcement action, including civil penalties of up to £30,000 per breach and remedial action notices requiring specific work to be carried out.
+In extreme cases the local authority may arrange the work itself and recover the cost from the landlord.
+Inspectors should make sure landlords understand these obligations when handing over an Unsatisfactory EICR — or one carrying an FI.

 Common Mistakes Inspectors Make When Coding Observations

 Even experienced inspectors make coding errors.
-Recognising these common mistakes helps you avoid them and produce more accurate, defensible reports.
+Recognising these helps you produce more accurate, more defensible reports.

-Some inspectors code everything as C2 "to be safe."
-This makes every report Unsatisfactory and devalues the coding system.
-If a feature was compliant when installed and does not present a risk, it is C3, not C2.
+Some inspectors code everything C2 “to be safe”.
+That makes every report Unsatisfactory and devalues the coding system.
+If a feature was compliant when installed and presents no risk, it is C3.
 Consider the actual risk, not just the departure from the current standard.

-The opposite mistake: coding a genuine safety issue as C3 to avoid making the report Unsatisfactory.
-This is dangerous and can expose the inspector to liability.
-If there is a real risk of injury, it must be coded C2 (or C1) regardless of the consequences for the overall assessment.
+The opposite mistake: downgrading a genuine safety issue to C3 to avoid an Unsatisfactory report.
+That is dangerous and exposes the inspector to liability.
+If there is a real risk of injury it is C2 or C1, whatever that does to the assessment.

 Vague observation descriptions

-Writing "bonding inadequate" or "needs attention" without specifying what, where, and which regulation.
-Every observation should be specific enough that another competent person could read it and understand exactly what was found and what needs to be done.
+Writing “bonding inadequate” or “needs attention” without saying what, where, and under which regulation.
+Every observation should be specific enough that another competent person could read it and know exactly what was found and what needs doing.

-Coding the same type of defect as C2 on one circuit and C3 on another without a clear reason.
-If missing RCD protection on the kitchen circuit is C2, it should be C2 on the bathroom circuit as well.
-Consistency demonstrates professional judgement.
+Coding the same defect C2 on one circuit and C3 on another without a stated reason.
+If missing RCD protection on the kitchen circuit is a C2, it is a C2 on the bathroom circuit too.
+Consistency is what makes the judgement look like judgement.

 Elec-Mate Observation Coding Features